codidact/co-design/docs_src/setup/installation.md

 You can also use a pre-built version.
 However, you won't be able to change variables (such as: font, color, ...), if you choose to do so.

-You can find a pre-built version <a href="https://unpkg.com/@codidact/co-design@latest/dist/codidact.css">here</a>.
+You can find a pre-built version of the <a href="https://unpkg.com/@codidact/co-design@latest/dist/codidact.css">CSS</a> and of the <a href="https://unpkg.com/@codidact/co-design@latest/js/co-design.js">JavaScript</a>.
 You can link to that CDN directly in your code:

 ```
 <link rel="stylesheet" href="https://unpkg.com/@codidact/co-design@latest/dist/codidact.css">
+<script src="https://unpkg.com/@codidact/co-design@latest/js/co-design.js" defer></script>
 ```

 <a href="https://unpkg.com/@codidact/co-design@latest/dist/codidact.css" class="button" download="codidact.css">Download the pre-built CSS</a>
+<a href="https://unpkg.com/@codidact/co-design@latest/js/co-design.js" class="button" download="codidact.css">Download the pre-built JavaScript</a>

 ## 2. Minimal HTML template